boozallen/jenkins-templating-engine/docs/concepts/library-development/library-source.md

 The plugin comes with two types of library sources built-in: SCM Library Sources and Plugin Library Sources

-### Source Code Management Library Source
+### SCM Library Source

-The Source Code Management (SCM) Library Source is used to fetch libraries from a source code repository.
+The SCM Library Source is used to fetch libraries from a source code repository.
 This repository can be a local directory with a `.git` directory accessible from the Jenkins Controller or a remote repository.

 ### Plugin Library Source